kenjilugatiman16-rgb/HEALTHCARE123/README.md

 ## 🚀 Quick Deploy

 **Current Status**: The application is configured to deploy automatically via GitHub Actions.
 Each push to the `main` branch triggers a new deployment.
-Last updated: $(Get-Date)
+Last updated: $(Get-Date -Format 'yyyy-MM-dd HH:mm:ss')

 To get this running quickly: